 Our family welcomes you to Waimara Angus, founded by Tom and Sally and shared with their 3 children and partners.
 With the next generation keen to continue breeding Angus as well as the strong influences of Monty Ericson we are proud to say that Waimara is already spanning 4 generations.
 We look forward to watching our family continue to breed quality sires long into the future.

-Tom and Sally Law currently live on a block of land on Goodwood Road – Palmerston.
-This is predominantly where the sale bulls reside, where Tom can keep a watchful eye on their progress – Tom also see’s to the day to day running of our SugarLoaf block in Middlemarch.
-Sally spends a lot of her spare time taking care of her many grandchildren and volunteering at Waikouaiti Primary School.
+Tom and Sally Law currently live on farm with Kate and Chris in Eastern Bush, Southland.
+In semi-retirement Tom can keep a watchful eye on the cow herd.
+Sally spends a lot of her spare time taking care of her many grandchildren .
 Whilst also sharing the book work with daughter Kate.

 Law Junior Family

 Tom and Sally’s eldest son Andrew and daughter in law Jayne live and work at North Range Station in Lumsden with their two daughters.
 Andrew is manager for North Range and Jayne runs their business Aparima Horse Services, breeding and training their own horses as well as holding pony camps.
 Jayne and Andrew have been buying Waimara bulls since 2013 and have recently got several placings at the Otago Southland Beef Carcass Competition held in Gore.

 Middle daughter Becky and her husband Gene Runga live in Dunedin – 20 minutes south of the farm with their 4 children.
 They are readily available to support the farmers and help out in the busy times.
 Gene is a builder, and Becky works in as an Adviser Support for MortgageMe.
 Becky and Gene support the sale with any building and maintenance.
 Gene is our chef on the barbecue while Becky organises all the bull transport